OpenHFT/RFC/Size-Prefixed-Blobs/Size-Prefixed-Blobs-0.1.md

  - 0b1M00 0000 0000 0000 0000 0000 0000 0000 - the length is not yet known.
  - 0b1MXX XXXX XXXX XXXX XXXX XXXX XXXX XXXX - the message is not complete, however the length is known.

+## Allocation and update lifecycle.

+### Writing a blob
+When appending a new entry, a writer must first find free space.
+It can scan the file, examining the length of each record until it find a 0x00000000 32-bit value.
+Using a CAS (Compare-And-Swap) it can reserve the use space.

+The writer can use two approaches.
+- write the known length with the not ready flag set.
+In this case, a concurrent writer can skip to the end and try again.
+- write a length of 0 with the not ready flag set.
+In this case, a concurrent writer must wait until the length is known.

+After putting a place holder at the start of a blob, it can write the blob.
+Once it is finished it can go back and put the known length and clear the not ready flag.

+### Reading a blob.
+When reading a blob, the reader can check the first 32-bit for the length.
+The reader can either;
+ - read every blob, waiting for it to be ready before reading.
+ - read only meta-data or only non-meta data blobs.
+This reader can skip blobs it is not reading even if the  blob is not ready (provided the length is known)

 ## TCP Connection Format bit
 In a TCP socket connection;